radu2020/deliveryhero/README.md

    sam deploy
    ```

-After deploy, SAM will output the API endpoint, which is needed to make requests.
 The script will deploy all the Lambdas, API Gateway and DynamoDB.
+After deployment, SAM will output the API endpoint, which is needed to make requests.

 ## Checking Stack Status